vaibhavmdhoke/challenges/README.md

 ## Exercises

   1. Fix the race condition in the balance amount column.
   2. Refactor and improve the code in the donate action.
+(Done)
   3. Fix and add integration tests to allow subunits in the amount field.
   4. Add a feature to allow a charity to be picked at random.